clojure/clr.tools.namespace/README.md

 See the original's [API documentation](http://clojure.github.com/tools.namespace/) for details.

 ### clojure.tools.namespace ###
 NOTE: The `clojure.tools.namespace` namespace is deprecated in the original.
 Therefore, we did not port it.
-Please use the `clojure.tools.namspace.*` namespaces instead.
+Please use the `clojure.tools.namespace.*` namespaces instead.

 ### clojure.tools.namespace.move ###